Qualcomm has rubbished reports that the Galaxy S6 release date is being pushed back due to delays with the upcoming Snapdragon 810 processor.

 Now, however, Qualcomm has spoken out on the reported Snapdragon 810 issues, stating the processor “remains on track”.

-"We won't comment on any of the rumor or speculation you referenced but I can tell you that everything with Snapdragon 810 remains on track and we expect commercial devices to be available in 1H 2015," an official Qualcomm spokesperson stated.
+“We won’t comment on any of the rumor or speculation you referenced but I can tell you that

 With the Snapdragon 810 CPU expected to power a host of upcoming flagship phones – including both the HTC One M9 and the LG G4 – reports of delays caused a wave of concern to filter through the mobile market.

 The claimed insiders reported that “the Snapdragon 810 overheats when it reaches a specific voltage”.